pub trait WidgetExt:

 Note that inheritance is defined for individual actions.
 I.e. even if you insert a group with prefix @prefix, actions with the same prefix will still be inherited from the parent, unless the group contains an action with the same name.

-If @group is None
+If @group is NULL

 , a previously inserted group for @name is